Install bi-fold doors

-I have recently done quite a few features on closet door options, both from a design perspective and from a DIY option.
-Here's another space-saving door option that is decorative and do-able.
+I have recently done quite a few features on closet door options, both from a design perspective and from a DIY closet door option.
+Bi-fold closet doors are another space-saving door option that is decorative and do-able.

 The level of effort in installing bi-fold doors really depends on the condition and type of door jambs you already have.
 In new construction this is pretty straight forward.
 You just trim out the door opening as if it were going to be a cased opening.